 retries: 5

-LOCAL_SCHEMA=$(docker exec local-db pg_dump --schema-only -U postgres | sha256sum)
+LOCAL_SCHEMA="$(docker exec local-db pg_dump --schema-only -U postgres | sha256sum)"

-CI_SCHEMA=$(docker exec ci-db pg_dump --schema-only -U postgres | sha256sum)
+CI_SCHEMA="$(docker exec ci-db pg_dump --schema-only -U postgres | sha256sum)"

-if [ "$LOCAL_SCHEMA" != "$CI_SCHEMA" ]; then
+if [ "${LOCAL_SCHEMA}" != "${CI_SCHEMA}" ]; then

-echo "SCHEMA DRIFT: Seed data or migration order mismatch"
+echo "SCHEMA DRIFT: seed data or migration order mismatch"

 diff <(docker exec local-db pg_dump --schema-only -U postgres) \

-<(docker exec ci-db pg_dump --schema-only -U postgres)
+<(docker exec ci-db pg_dump --schema-only -U postgres) || true

 exit 1